depicted-candela/TransitionalSQL/10_bluePrint/exercises.md

 -- Connect as a privileged user (e.g., SYS as SYSDBA) to run this script.
 -- Drop users if they exist, to ensure a clean setup BEGIN
-   EXECUTE IMMEDIATE 'DROP USER NewSchema CASCADE';
+   EXECUTE IMMEDIATE 'DROP USER blueprint CASCADE';
 EXCEPTION
    WHEN OTHERS THEN
       IF SQLCODE != -1918 THEN